-Stephanie Christopher is the Chief Executive Officer of The Executive Connection (TEC) in Australia and New Zealand.
-Stephanie is an accomplished business leader with over 15 years’ experience in the corporate sector.
+Stephanie Christopher is the Chief Executive Officer of The Executive Connection (TEC) across Australia and New Zealand.
+Stephanie is an accomplished business leader with over 15 years experience in the corporate sector.

 Prior to joining TEC, Stephanie was Managing Director of Australia and New Zealand for CEB SHL Talent Measurement, the largest global talent management and workplace consulting organisation.
 During her tenure at SHL, Stephanie guided the organisation through extensive growth and global best practice initiatives.
 Stephanie led the organisation through a merger with a key industry player as well as during the acquisition of SHL by CEB, the world’s largest membership based advisory company.